List of special editions of Today (American TV program): July

 Thursday, July 26, 1956: Coverage of the overnight sinking of the Italian ocean liner SS Andrea Doria, which foundered off the coast of Massachusetts.
 Home-movie film of the aftermath, shot by a passenger, was secured by a Today producer and broadcast on the show.
 Reporters Paul Cunningham and Dick McCutcheon provided analysis of the collision and subsequent sinking.

 August

 Monday, August 20, 1956, Garroway and Lescoulie hosted the show from San Francisco, part of NBC's coverage of the 1956 Democratic National Convention.

+October

-OctoberToday originated from New Orleans, Louisiana, on October 19, 1956.
+Today originated from New Orleans, Louisiana, on October 19, 1956.
 Segments included a performance from the Al Hirt Dixieland Jazz Band.

 1957

 September

 September 2–6, 1957, Today originated from Toronto, Ontario, Canada, the first time an American network program broadcast from outside the United States for an extended period.

 October

 The entire first hour of the Wednesday, October 2, 1957, edition was dedicated to a discussion of racial issues in America, moderated by Dave Garroway.
 Guests included American Civil Liberties Union Chairman Ernest Angel, Reverend Theodore Braun, Mississippi Senator James Eastland, and National Urban League director Lester Granger.
 The hour mixed live discussion and commentary with taped reports from northern and southern cities.